aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

-THIS ADDON IS FOR VUE EXPLOIT 1.4 and 1.5
+THIS ADDON IS FOR VUE EXPLOIT 1.4 and 1.5.
-Downloading the .7zip file in the main repo works with 1.5 using the release will work with 1.4(Untested for compatibility issues May work fine on both)
+Downloading the .7zip file in the main repo works with 1.5. using the release will work with 1.4(Untested for compatibility issues May work fine on both).

 NOT FOR USE BELOW 1.4